 The safety of UIW faculty, staff, and learners is the priority during adverse weather conditions.
 Adverse weather is defined as any weather condition that would make it necessary to delay or suspend classes and services.
-When an adverse weather event occurs in San Antonio, the Provost will make the decision to suspend or delay classes.
+When an adverse weather event occurs in San Antonio, the Provost will decide to suspend or delay classes.